tmaiaroto/aegis/README.md

 Special thanks to [@tj](https://github.com/tj) and [@mweagle](https://github.com/mweagle) for their help with this.
 There were a few things that weren't clear along the way and they really took the time to help me out.
 Thanks to the other people and projects out there too.

-Curious why the name Aegis?
-The "shield" metaphore comes from putting up an application that's protected from downtime as Lambda and API Gateway scale very well.
-It's also Athena's shield who is the goddess of crafts and wisdom.
-Honestly, I needed a name quick and while Aegis typically associates with security, I thought this fit too.
-Call the binary whatever you want =)